 In the years following, financial difficulties prompted school officials to ask the Synod of Indian Territory to assume control, sell the school’s land and seek a new location.
 Successfully courted by the business and professional community of Tulsa, which was booming after the discovery of oil at Glenpool, Henry Kendall College moved to Tulsa in 1907, the year of Oklahoma’s statehood.
 Several years later, a new college, to be named after oilman Robert M. McFarlin, was proposed for the city.
 Aware that Tulsa was not large enough to support two competing colleges, the Henry Kendall College trustees proposed that the contemplated McFarlin College and Kendall College affiliate under the common name “The University of Tulsa.”
-A charter for the university was approved on November 9, 1920.
+McFarlin College never materialized, and a charter for the new University of Tulsa was approved on Nov.
+9, 1920, by the Kendall College trustees.
 By 1928, the articles of incorporation had been amended to create the modern structure as an independent school corporation governed by a self-perpetuating board of trustees.

 Today, TU operates as an independent, nondenominational university.
 A top-rated research institution, the university welcomes students from many different faiths and countries.
 The TU campus fosters a rich, diverse experience for students and faculty regardless of religious or cultural background through a strong belief in mutual respect and understanding.